Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Randomization/Index.md

 ![Example Parameters](./Images/TestScenario.png)

 Finally, scenarios define constants from which to expose global simulation behaviors automatically.
 By modifying serialized constants externally, users can customize their simulation runtime even after their project has been built.

-Visit our [randomization tutorial](Tutorial.md) to get started using the randomization tools in an example project.

 ## Getting Started